 The position of 2012 KF47 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

-The above comparison is an artistic rendering that uses available data on the diameter of 2012 KF47 to create an approximate landscape rendering.
-The approximation is built for full-resolution desktop browsers.
+The below comparison is an artistic rendering that uses available data on the diameter of 2012 KF47 to create an approximate landscape rendering with New York City in the background.
+This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.